m4v15/css-layout/README.md

 # CSS Layout Challenge / Code Along

+## Aims:

+- Understand how to match a desgin, the process of good CSS - **trial and error!**
+- Using dev tools to try things out
+- Get some flex box knowledge

 #### learn flexbox by trying to match a design

 This workshop is designed to either just be a challenge or a code along that solves that challenge.